Earn Your Worksite Wellness Certificate

 Companies, insurance providers, and other organizations are taking steps to improve employee productivity, health, resilience, and satisfaction.
 Thus, a greater need for competent wellness professionals to implement evidence-driven practices that encourage wellness-enhancing behaviors has emerged.

 Supported by current research and best practices, NWI’s multi-level Worksite Wellness Certificate Program is recognized as a premier training program for worksite wellness, human resources, benefits, and interdisciplinary professionals who are working to ensure a well workforce.
-Participants in the Worksite Wellness Specialist and Program Manager trainings gain the knowledge, skills, and tools to assist them in creating and sustaining a culture of wellness within an organization.
+Participants in the NWI Worksite Wellness certificate program gain the knowledge, skills, and tools to assist them in creating and sustaining a culture of wellness within an organization.

-To earn a Certificate as a Worksite Wellness Specialist and/or Worksite Wellness Program Manager, participants must participate in the full training and successfully complete an online exam within two weeks of the training for each level of certificate desired.
-In-person trainings (2 days per level) are held throughout the year at various locations throughout the United States, including each summer at the National Wellness Conference.
-Online trainings (4 weeks per level) will begin in late spring/early summer 2017.
+To earn a Certificate as a Worksite Wellness Specialist and/or Worksite Wellness Program Manager, participants must successfully complete the training and an online exam for each level of certificate desired.